 There’s plenty of chopping involved here, as the salad’s name promises.
 But once you roast the sweet potatoes and give your chef’s knife a workout, the salad is easy to prepare.
 Just dress, toss, and enjoy.

 Another nice feature of this salad is that it’s the perfect thing to serve with soups, stews, curries, and other warm winter fare.
 The crunch is a great counterpoint to all of those thick, soft textures, and the bright colors of the salad will add cheer to your table.

-Hope you have a chance to enjoy this simple, fresh, and lively winter salad very soon.
-As always, feel free to modify and play around with the ingredients as you like!
-A lot of different root vegetables would work in addition to (or instead of) the sweet potato: I’m thinking I might want to prepare it with parsnip or rutabaga next.
+Hope you have a chance to enjoy this simple, fresh, and lively winter chopped salad soon.
+Feel free to modify and play around with the ingredients as you like!
+I’d like to try it with rutabaga or celery root in place of sweet potato soon.

 There’s plenty of room to get creative here.
 No matter what, you’ll have a nutritious and satisfying cold weather vegetable dish on your hands.